Three Examples of Quasisymmetric Compatible $\mathfrak{S}_n$-modules: The Coinvariant Algebra as a -module

 \section{The Coinvariant Algebra as a $\mathcal{H}_n(0)$-module}

+In this section, we are inspired by a broader motivation: \begin{motivation} Study the symmetric Frobenius image of $M$ by computing the quasisymmetric Frobenius image of $\widehat{M}$. \end{motivation}

+Corollary \ref{cor: commuting diagram}, alas, does not address this motivation directly, since $\mathcal{B}_M$ and $\leq_M$ may not be natural on a generic module $M$.
+In fact, as the next example suggests, the action presented in Definition \ref{def: sqcc} may be too limiting if this is our goal, but a weaker condition may be more realistic.

-For our final example, we transition to defining a compatible $\mathcal{H}_n(0)$-action on a well-studied quotient space.
-For additional details on this and other well known quotient spaces in this area, we recommend the unfamiliar reader see the excellent text \cite{bergeron}.
+For our final example, we transition to defining a compatible $\mathcal{H}_n(0)$-action on a well-studied quotient space: the coinvariant algebra $\mathcal{R}_n$.
+Before giving the formal definition, we briefly give some necessary background on Gr{\"o}bner bases in Section \ref{subsect: grobner basis} before returning to the example at hand in section \ref{subsect: coinvariant}.